Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 What Causes Skin Cancer?

-Skin cancer is most commonly linked to ultraviolet (UV) radiation from sunlight and artificial sources such as tanning beds.
-UV exposure can damage DNA in skin cells over time, leading to changes that may eventually result in cancer.
+Skin cancer is most commonly linked to ultraviolet radiation from sunlight and artificial sources such as tanning beds.
+Over time, UV exposure can damage the DNA inside skin cells.
+When that damage accumulates faster than the body can repair it, the risk of abnormal cellular changes rises.
+Eventually, those changes may contribute to the development of cancer.

 • Cumulative sun exposure over time